davekilian/primer/basic.md

 In answering that last question, we need to make a tradeoff: on one hand, we want it to be relatively easy for humans to construct and understand programs, but at the same time, we also want to make it straightforward to execute these programs using electronic circuitry.

-A time-old answer to this dillemma is a programming primitive called an *instruction*.
+A time-old answer to this dillemma is a programming primitive: the *instruction*.
 An instruction has a human meaning: it's a command, like "set the current value to 6" or "add 4 to the current value."
 We will have one instruction for each function we built into our calculator; the instruction is how we make it possible to access that calculator function via a program.
 Each instruction is *also* a binary number; that's how we represent an instruction in circuitry.

 Putting it together, a program will just be an ordered list of instructions.
 To execute a program, we will need to build a circuit that walks through the program one instruction at a time, each time determining which calculator function the instruction calls for and running the corresponding calculator subcircuit, before continuing on to the next instruction.
 We, the programmers will to construct programs by lining up instructions so they do something interesting.
+The computer will execute programs using transistors.

 Here's a table of imaginary instructions, where each of the instructions corresponds to one of the functions we used on the quadratic formula in the previous chapter: